 (Excerpt from the book, “AntiChrist Emerging: the surge of anti-Semitism”)

 I could write about all of those manifestations of anti-Semitism, but there are numerous very well written books exposing those errors.
-In my research I found an anti-Semitic threat to Israel that is greater than all the others combined.
-In the last couple of decades a different type of anti-Semitism has manifested.
-It is anti-Semitism that is not easily discerned or detected, but glides silently along in a rapidly growing Movement.
-Obscured in the folds of Dominion Theology, this new type of anti-Semitism is thriving in the most heretical faction of Christianity, the New Apostolic Reformation (NAR).
+Instead, I wish to present an anti-Semitic threat to Israel that is greater than all the others combined.
+In my research I discovered that in the last couple of decades a different type of anti-Semitism has emerged.
+It is a version of anti-Semitism that is not easily discerned or detected because it is obscured by religious terminology of a rapidly growing extremely heretical faction of Christianity, the New Apostolic Reformation (NAR).
+Obscured in the folds of NAR’s Dominion Theology, this new type of anti-Semitism is maturing to fruition.

-In order to adequately expose Dominionist anti-Semitism in the NAR, I must first explain what it is, its goals, and its version of Replacement Theology, Covenant Theology (Dominion Covenant).
+In order to adequately expose Dominionist anti-Semitism in the NAR, I must first explain what the NAR is, its goals, and its version of Replacement Theology, Covenant Theology (Dominion Covenant).

-The NAR is chock-full of prophets and apostles plus prophet and apostle wannabes.
+It is important to consider foundation and composition of this Movement.
+NAR leadership is composed of of prophets and apostles, and numerous prophet and apostle wannabes.
 They speak “revelation” from active imaginations and loosely use God’s word for validation.
-Bizarre practices, such as lying on graves to soak the anointing from the bones of the dead, shred the Movement’s validity.
-There are reports of gold dust and feathers falling in NAR meetings.
-Numerous prophecies have been uttered that failed to occur.
+Bizarre practices, such as lying on graves to soak the anointing from the bones of the dead, may appear deeply spiritual to the ill-informed, but there is no scriptural or historical support for such behavior.
+The NAR faithful report instances of gold dust and feathers falling in NAR meetings.
 Strange behaviors manifest in church meetings that some claim is evidence of the Kundalini spirit.

-The more bizarre the doctrines and practice, the more NAR increase in adherents.
+The more bizarre the doctrines and practice, the more NAR increases in adherents.
+Its music (Bethel Music, Hillsong, Jesus Culture, et al) and media (GodTV, DayStar, TBN, et al) reach millions of unsuspecting professing Christians.
 As the End-times apostasy reaches critical mass it appears likely that NAR heresy will be themed in nearly every faction of Evangelicalism.
-Therefore, it is not a stretch to conclude that Evangelical support for the biblical view of Israel will rapidly erode to a level that bodes danger for the nation.
+Therefore, it is not a stretch to conclude that Evangelical support for the biblical view of Israel will rapidly expand to a degree that bodes danger for the nation.

 The means to accomplish this lofty set of goals is through “super apostles”, which they claim will arrive during an End-times revival of the apostolic office.
 These ‘super apostles” will be imbued with unprecedented supernatural power to cast down high ranking demons that they claim are in charge of seven powerful sectors in the world system (Seven-Mountain Dominionism).